huedo2102/huedo2102/README.md

 # 💫About Me :
-I am currently a final-year student at the Vietnam Maritime University, waiting to receive my graduation certificate.
-During my studies, I put in a lot of effort, resulting in a GPA of 3.38.
-I have knowledge of various programming technologies and have completed several projects during my academic journey.
-I hope to have the opportunity to work and further develop my programming skills in the near future.
+I have graduated from Vietnam Maritime University, majoring in Information Technology.
+Throughout my studies, I have made every effort with a GPA of 3.38.
+I have knowledge of some programming technologies and have completed several projects during my studies.
+I am eager to have the opportunity to work and develop my programming skills in the near future.

 ## 🌐Socials
 [![Facebook](https://img.shields.io/badge/Facebook-%231877F2.svg?logo=Facebook&logoColor=white)](https://www.facebook.com/huedo212) [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/hu%E1%BA%BF-%C4%91%E1%BB%97-34b7b5313)